H. A. L. Fisher

 Herbert Albert Laurens Fisher OM PC FRS FBA (21 March 1865 – 18 April 1940) was an English historian, educator, and Liberal politician.
 He served as President of the Board of Education in David Lloyd George's 1916 to 1922 coalition government.

 Background and education

-Fisher was born in London, the eldest son of Herbert William Fisher (1826–1903), author of Considerations on the Origin of the American War and his wife Mary Louisa Jackson (1841–1916).
-His sister Adeline Maria Fisher was the first wife of the composer Ralph Vaughan Williams, another sister Florence Henrietta Fisher married both Frederic William Maitland and Francis Darwin.
+Fisher was born on 21 March 1865, in London, the eldest son of Herbert William Fisher (1826–1903), author of Considerations on the Origin of the American War and his wife Mary Louisa Jackson (1841–1916).
+His sister Adeline Maria Fisher was the first wife of the composer Ralph Vaughan Williams, another sister Florence Henrietta Fisher married both Frederic William Maitland and Sir Francis Darwin.
 His sister Cordelia Fisher married the author, critic and journalist Richard Curle and was the mother of the academic Adam Curle.
 Fisher was a first cousin of Virginia Woolf and her sister Vanessa Bell (the children of his mother's sister Julia).
 He was educated at Winchester and New College, Oxford, where he graduated with a first class degree in 1888 and was awarded a fellowship.